robert/robert.github.com/_posts/2023-08-30-interview.md

 - Sketch a solution that works for at least the base case

 A few more details:

 ### 5. Restate the question, briefly

 I'll either describe the question or send you a written version.
 Once you think you understand it, restate it briefly:

 > "So the goal is to return all the triplets of numbers from the input list that add up to 0.
 Does that sound right?"

-This allows the interviewer to correct you if you've got the wrong idea, and probably helps start to establish a mild rapport.
+This allows the interviewer to correct you if you've got the wrong idea, and probably helps start to establish a little rapport.

-It's also possible that I only approve of rephrasing the question like this because it shows that you've read the same books saying that it's a good habit as I have.
+I admit that it's possible I only approve of rephrasing the question like this because it shows that you've read the same books saying that it's a good habit as I have.

 ### 6. Ask a clarifying question or two

 Once you understand the problem, try to ask a clarifying question or two.
 This gives you an air of thoughtfulness and might even help you answer the question as well.
 Two off-the-shelf options are:

 * "Can I assume that the input will be valid?"
 * "What's the largest input size that we can expect?"

 ### 7. Ask how you're being assessed

 The goal of any coding interview is to write good code at a decent pace, but the details can vary.

 #### How far are you supposed to get?

 Some interviews have multiple parts, and some deliberately have more parts than anyone could reasonably finish in the time allowed.
 Ask how far you're expected to get so that you can plan ahead.

 #### Is the interviewer looking for efficient code, clean code, or both?

 Some interviewers are looking for efficient code; some are looking for clean code.
 Most are probably looking for a bit of both.
 Ask them what they care about so that you can focus on the right things.

 #### Should you write tests?

 Simple unit tests will help you answer most questions (see below), but some interviewers might not want them, or some questions might not be easily testable (eg. those that use external dependencies like HTTP requests).
 You might as well clarify.

 ### 8. Sketch a solution that works for at least the base case

 Start by drafting your program using prose or pseudocode.
 Don't start by writing actual code; even if you know that step 1 will be to read an input file, only read it once you know roughly what you're going to do afterwards.

 This will probably help you get your own head in order, and will also allow a benevolent interviewer to correct any big misconceptions early, or at least know where they've come from.
 The more you say and do, the more partial credit an interviewer can give you if your code doesn't fully work.

 ## Debugging

 ### 9. Run your code frequently